axoflow/axosyslog/README.md

 ## Container images

-Our images are
-different from the [upstream syslog-ng images](https://hub.docker.com/r/balabit/syslog-ng/) in a number of ways:

-- They are based on Alpine Linux, instead of Debian testing for reliability and smaller size (thus smaller attack surface).
-- They incorporate cloud-native features and settings (such as the Kubernetes source).
-- They incorporate container-level optimizations (like the use of an alternative malloc library) for better performance and improved security.
-- They support the ARM architecture.

-Our images are available for the following architectures:

-- amd64
-- arm/v7
-- arm64

-### How to use

 You can find the list of tagged versions at [https://github.com/axoflow/axosyslog/pkgs/container/axosyslog](https://github.com/axoflow/axosyslog/pkgs/container/axosyslog).

 _NOTE: Images found at [https://github.com/axoflow/axosyslog/pkgs/container/syslog-ng](https://github.com/axoflow/axosyslog/pkgs/container/syslog-ng) are deprecated and will be removed in the future._